23 of the Best Things to Do in Cadiz

 The town is set on a rocky outcrop surrounded by lush, fertile plains that give way to sun-dappled cork forests and craggy mountains.
 Exposed and windswept in winter, broiling under a never-ending azure sky in summer, it has a wonderfully romantic, if slightly lonely, feel.

 On a practical level, in spite of its rather isolated feeling location it’s actually easily reachable from Marbella or Malaga for a day trip.
-Here’s our guide to things to do in Ronda in a day to help you enjoy it…
+Here’s our Ronda guide if you’re short on time and don’t want to miss the big sights…

 The most iconic monument in Ronda, the bridge that joins the spectacular gorge was reconstructed in 1759 to replace the previous bridge that fell down in 1749.
 The bridge took 42 years to complete and many workers died during the construction.
 In the centre of the bridge there’s a room which used to be the town’s prison and now holds a small exhibition on the bridge.